 Although the thought of exercising while performing a mundane chore holds universal "kill two birds with one stone" appeal, the fact that Bicilavadora was tested where it was makes sense: It requires no electricity, speeds up the hand-laundering process, and doesn't pollute waterways.
 In parts of the world where washing machines are scarce and washing is a real chore, the Bicilavadora is less of an "ain't that cool?" energy-saving green gadget and more of a practical, quality-of-life-improving resource.
 And as you can see in the video below, the components of Bicilavadora — bike parts, an oil drum and plastic parts — don't include any bells and whistles and can be probably sourced locally.

-or zesty constitutional and then suck it up and then head to the laundry room or 'mat.
-Remember to take it easy on the hot water
+I admit that I do see some faults in the concept, however refreshingly low-tech it is.
+And as a commenter on HuffPo Green points out, it was already done on Giligan's Island.
+So don't hold your breath, folks — take a bike ride or zesty constitutional and then suck it up and then head to the laundry room or 'mat.
+Remember to take it easy on the hot water and consider line-drying.

 I've encountered (but never mounted) a similar concept at Habana Outpost, a solar-powered Latin restaurant/hang-out in Brooklyn that claims to be NYC's first "eco-eatery."
 HO's bike-powered frozen margarita blender (yep) although novel and green, seems a disastrous idea to me: Booze + delicious shrimp burrito + furiously peddling a stationary bike that's churning tequila and ice.
 I'll pass.